 Where?
 The location of the Event is the Culver City Plunge – 4175 Overland Avenue, Culver City CA 90230

 Who can participate?
 This event is open to everyone.
-Children under 18 need parental permission but are invited to participate.
+Children under 15 years of age need parental permission but are invited to participate.

 What is the registration cost?

-The event is broken up into 30 minute swim STAGES; 28 minutes of swimming and 2 minutes to exit the pool and start the new group.
+The event is broken up into 30 minute swim STAGES.

-• 100% of Proceeds will fund a children’s swim safety instruction program.
+• 100% of Proceeds will assist in paying for free swim lessons for children in underserved neighborhoods.
 (All event expenses paid by LA Tri Club and our generous sponsors)

 If I can’t make it, can I still contribute to this great event?
 Yes, please help the kids.
 You can go to our registration and simply donate any dollar amount.
-You can also write a check to ‘Coast to Coast Swim Challenge’ to hand in at the event check in, or mail to: Coast 2 Coast Swim Challenge, PO Box 66425 LA 90066
+You can also write a check to ‘Coast to Coast Swim Challenge’ to hand in at the event check in, or mail to: Coast 2 Coast Swim Challenge, 1659 11th Street Suite 201 Santa Monica, CA 90404

 Can you contribute more than race entry fee?
 Yes, PLEASE!
 All proceeds will fund a children’s swim safety instruction program.
 So, YES, please give more!
 If you do donate more, enter the amount in the appropriate box on our registration page, or write a check to: Coast 2 Coast Swim Challenge and bring with you to the event.

 What if I am not a fast swimmer?
 That’s okay!
 This isn’t a race.
 Lanes will be set up for Slow, Average and Fast swimmers.
-Simply elect your speed during the registration process.
-We will have people on the swim deck to help you switch lanes if you are not at matching pace with others in your lane.
+We will have people on the swim deck to help you switch lanes if you are not at matching pace with others in your lane

 How fast should you swim?
 That is up to you.
 You’ll want to swim at a steady, even pace from start to finish.
 You will be a lot more comfortable and so will your lane mates when you keep a solid pace.
 That means DON’T go out too fast during the first five minutes.

 How will you organize the lane and the start?
 That will be just like a swim workout.
 Someone has to swim first, second, third, and so on.
 To determine who swims first, discuss this with your lane mates behind the blocks.
 Introduce yourselves!
 This should be a great day for meeting new friends.
-You’ll notice the swimmers in the stage before you will start to exit the pool when the Pace Clock hits 28 minutes and the MC announcer alerts the swimmers.
-That is when you should head to the water’s edge and start slowly getting in.
-Be thoughtful to those finishing up.
-Your stage of swimmers will then begin to swim, with each new swimmer starting 5 seconds apart.
 Remember to take it easy the first five minutes.
 There is NO DIVING.
 Enter the pool feet first, slow and easy.

 Where do I go when I’ve completed my swim?
 Check again and make sure your laps were recorded.
 You can take a shower if you like.
 Retrieve your swim bags and towel from the “Bag Check” area.
 Please take everything with you to make room for subsequent stages.
 It could get crowded, so be neat and polite.
 Please exit out to the Expo area and not through the pool building lobby.
 Visit our sponsors in the Expo area.

 Will there be food available?
-Food trucks will be stationed at the event, selling food to participants, friends and families.
-Athletes will also be provided with snacks and hydration by our amazing sponsors.
+Athletes will be provided with snacks and hydration from our amazing sponsors.

 Please enter your “stage” time desired and estimated swim speed below:

-Most swimmers will elect to sign up for 1, 2 or 3 half hour swim “stages”.
+Most swimmers will elect to sign up for 1, 2 or 3 half hour swim “stages.”
 You can sign up at anytime for this, provided a time slot is open.
-If you want to swim more than 3 stages consecutively, register for multiple stages prior to 8am, or starting at 9:00pm- Launchers and Closers section.

-The pool lanes will be organized with swimmers of similar speeds.
+The pool lanes will be organized with swimmers of similar speeds when possible.
 Therefore we need you to tell us your speed.
-From the chart below, determine your speed based on the amount of time that it takes you to comfortably swim 50 yards in a pool.
-The time you estimate should be sustainable for each 50 yard lap, over the course of the 28 minutes you will be in the pool.
-If you’re unsure of your time, choose “Slow” and we will move you to a different lane if you are quicker than you thought.
+If you’re unsure of your time, choose “Slow” and we will try to move you to a different lane if you are quicker than you thought.

-Remember, this is not a race – it is a world record attempt and a fund raiser.
-Just have fun!
+Remember, this is not a race, it is a fundraiser!